Adaline Hohf Beery

 Adaline Hohf Beery (née, Hohf; after marriage, Beery, sometimes misspelled Berry; December 20, 1859 – February 24, 1929) was an American author, newspaper and magazine editor, songbook compiler, as well as a hymnwriter.
 Born into a Pennsylvania Dutch community, her first job after graduating from Mount Morris College in Illinois was as a compositor in a printing office.
 She served as the editor of The Golden Dawn magazine and The Young Disciple child's paper; compiled a song-book, Gospel Chimes; and was employed by the Brethren Publishing House.
-Beery died in 1929.

 Early life and education

 Adaline Hohf was born in Hanover, Pennsylvania, December 20, 1859.
 She was of mixed ancestry.
 Her father, Michael Hohf (1821–1881), was of Dutch extraction, and her mother, whose maiden name was Elizabeth Bucher (1821–1914), was of Swiss ancestry.
 Her siblings were Emanuel (1853–1864) and Martha (1864–1948).
 Born in a Pennsylvania Dutch community, the Pennsylvania German language was the first she learned to speak.
 She removed with her parents, at the age of four years, to Frederick, Maryland, where she spent her childhood days amid the rural sights and sounds along the Linganore Creek.
 In 1870, her family removed to Iowa, where, as a school-girl in her teens, she first attempted verse.

 She completed the academic course of Mount Morris College in 1882.